 - True Memoirs of an International Assassin – Another “Ashar laughed straight through” film.
 Our Netflix subscription is SO worth it.

 - Ghost Rider – Saw a preview of this on TV, and then Ashar told me that they wanted Norman Reedus to be in a remake of it, and then we watched it.

 - Fawlty Towers – More British comedy, this time with John Cleese.
 A family favorite.

-- Star Trek: The Next Generation – Probably Sarah’s favorite series of all time.
+- Star Trek: The Next Generation – Probably Ashar’s favorite series of all time.
 When she gets super-busy and tired, she puts on one of her two or three favorite episodes and just chills.

 Road trip time

 On Sept.
-24, Dan, Sarah and I took a day trip upstate in Pennsylvania.
+24, Dan, Ashar and I took a day trip upstate in Pennsylvania.
 The supposed purpose was trying to do so leaf-peeping and see if we could see any color changing, but mostly, we just wanted to take our large stuffed-animal friends for a ride in our SUV.